 Red Potato Salad

 You can absolute scale the recipe as needed, you are really only limited by the size of pot you have.
 You may need to boil the potatoes for longer since it may take longer for the pot of water to reach a boil.

 That means different things to everyone, but it is gluten-free, dairy-free, vegetarian, and paleo.

 Yes, but I recommend only making it up to 1 day ahead though, so the flavor is still fresh and at its peak.

-In the fridge for about 4 days before the flavor starts to deteriorate too much.
+Keep in an airtight container in the fridge for about 4 days.
+After that the flavor starts to deteriorate too much.

+Red Potato Salad